Seraphinite Gemstone Information

 About Seraphinite - History and Introduction

 Seraphinite is the trade name given to a variety of clinochlore, which belongs to the chlorite group.
 The name seraphinite comes from the Greek word "seraphim", which refers to a celestial being with three pairs of wings.
-This could be due to the silvery feather-like chatoyant fibres that can be seen in seraphinite.
+This could be due to the silvery feather-like chatoyant fibers that can be seen in seraphinite.
 These fibres are a result of mica inclusions.
-Seraphinite is typically dark-green to grey, with contrasting silver feathery fibres that shimmer as the stone is turned in the light.
-Seraphinite lacks the hardness required of a jewellery gemstone, so it is mainly a collector's stone.
+Seraphinite is typically dark-green to gray, with contrasting silver feathery fibres that shimmer as the stone is turned in the light.
+Seraphinite lacks the hardness required of a jewelry gemstone, so it is mainly a collector's stone.

-Seraphinite can be identified by its green colour with silver chatoyant fibres.
+Seraphinite can be identified by its green color with silver chatoyant fibres.

 Seraphinite deposits are found in Turkey and the USA.
 The main sources of seraphinite are in Russia, Switzerland, Austria and Italy.

 Buying Seraphinite and Determining Seraphinite Gemstone Value Back to Top

 Seraphinite is typically dark-green to gray, with silvery chatoyant fibers.
 These silvery mica inclusions may be sparsely or densely distributed throughout the stone.

 Seraphinite is translucent to opaque.
 The translucence is present on the silver fibers, which exhibit chatoyancy.
 The luster of seraphinite can be pearly, vitreous, greasy or dull.

 Seraphinite is typically cut en cabochon, fancy cut or carved into spheres or other shapes.
 It is also tumbled.

 Seraphinite is sometimes polymer impregnated, which improves its durability.
 However, untreated gemstones are available and all reputable gemstone traders declare any treatments or enhancements.